BrunoDatoMeneses/Transport-Network-and-Baxter/Baxter/Documentation/Commandes/Interaction Ligne transitique avec Baxter/Commande Baxter 2 bras/README.md

 4. **In a new terminal (CTRL+SHIFT+T), in ~/ ... /Working_Folder_MONTRAC/ros_ws**

-	- $ source devel/setup.bash	(only the first time you open the terminal)
 	- $ catkin_make

 5. **In a new terminal (CTRL+SHIFT+T), in ~/ ... /Working_Folder_Baxter/ros_ws**

-	- $ source devel/setup.bash	(only the first time you open the terminal)
 	- $ catkin_make